-What Is YMYL and Its Impact on Healthcare SEO
+What Is YMYL and What It’s Impact on Healthcare SEO

 Behind the façade of any medical website, a battle for trust rages.
 Moreover, the stakes are really high here—people’s health.
 A patient searching for symptoms is trusting Google at one of the most vulnerable moments of their lives.
 The search giant’s response to this responsibility is the concept of YMYL (Your Money or Your Life).
 More than a technical term, it’s a philosophical principle that elevates user safety from aspirational to an absolute imperative and underpins modern healthcare SEO.